aces/Loris-MRI/docs/scripts_md/DTI.md

 INPUT:
   - $QCoutdir   : directory that will contain output files
   - $dti\_file   : raw DWI file to be processed
-  - $anat       : anatomic T1 image to be used for mincdiffusion postprocessing
+  - $anat       : T1 image to be used for mincdiffusion postprocessing
-  - $protXMLrefs: hash containing information stored in DTIPrep XML protocol (including suffix for the different outputs)
+  - $protXMLrefs: hash containing info from DTIPrep XML protocol (including suffix for the different outputs)

 RETURNS:
   - $DTIrefs{$dti\_file}{'Postproc'}{'Tool'} with postprocessing used
   - $DTIrefs{$dti\_file}{'Postproc'}{'Output'} fields for DTIPrep postprocessing

-### determineDTIPrepPostprocOutputs($QCoutdir, $dti\_file, $QCed\_suffix, ...)
+### determineDTIPrepPostprocOutputs($QCoutdir, $dti\_file, ...)

 Function that will determine DTIPrep's postprocessing output names (based on the XML protocol) and append them to $DTIrefs

 INPUT:
   - $QCoutdir   : directory that will contain output files
   - $dti\_file   : raw DWI file to be processed
-  - $protXMLrefs: hash containing information stored in DTIPrep XML protocol
+  - $protXMLrefs: hash containing info from DTIPrep XML protocol

 RETURNS: $DTIrefs{$dti\_file}{'Postproc'}{'Output'} fields for DTIPrep postprocessing